Binance Chain FAQ v0.4

 What are the tick size and lot size?
 Are they fixed?

 Tick Size and lot size are not fixed.
-Binance Chain would automatically review the values to make sure proper order size and notional periodically.
+Binance Chain will automatically/periodically review the values to make sure proper order size and notional is applied.

 Are there limits on notional value of an order?